trongkhanh083/sudoku-extraction/README.md

 # 🧊 Sudoku Extraction

-A computer vision application that extracts Sudoku puzzles from images and solves them using OCR.
+A computer vision application that detects Sudoku puzzles from images and extracts them using Tesseract OCR.

 ---